Please scroll down and click "Prices and Departures" for details.

 DAY 16-17 PORT STANLEY AND FALKLAND ISLANDS

-During the morning we approach Falkland Islands and in the early afternoon Ocean Atlantic will cast anchor the sheltered natural harbor of Port Stanley.
+During the morning we approach Falkland Islands and in the early afternoon Ocean Victory will cast anchor the sheltered natural harbor of Port Stanley.
 Utilizing our Zodiacs, we will land in town center, and take a leisurely stroll through the streets of Stanley.

 On the following day we will make landings – weather permitting – at two of the islands’ many magnificent wildlife spots.

-DAYS 16-18 AT SEA TOWARD SOUTH AMERICA.
-USHUAIA AND DISIMBARKATION
+DAY 18-19 AT SEA TOWARD SOUTH AMERICA.
+USHUAIA, DISEMBARKATION